 - Do it on your own time.
 If you have a good idea of how much time it will take for you to properly prepare for the bar exam, self-study will give you the freedom to prepare at your own pace—and to take extra time if you need it.
 Studying on a flexible schedule might be especially ideal for law school grads who are moving to a new state, or who have other commitments.

 - Focus on what you need to learn.
 Self-study means you have the freedom to focus your attention on what you need to learn.
-You won’t waste time reviewing concepts you already feel comfortable with.
+You won’t be forced to spend tons of time on concepts you feel more comfortable with.

 Signs self-study may not be for you